Vanda (opera)

-Translated from the Czech version of wikipedia Vanda (opera).

-Vanda is an early opera by the Czech composer Antonín Dvořák (1841–1904) about the legendary Polish (Cracow) princess Vanda, which was literaryised in the movement of the national revival by Julian Surzycki (1820–1882) from Warsaw, a Polish national awakener, politician, civil engineer and occasional poet.
+Vanda is an early opera by the Czech composer Antonín Dvořák about the legendary Polish (Kraków) princess Vanda, which was literarised in the movement of the national revival by Julian Surzycki from Warsaw, a Polish national awakener, politician, civil engineer and occasional poet.
 His book was translated from the Polish by Václav Beneš Šumavský and adapted to libretto together with František Zákrejs in 1875.
-The premiere took place on 17 April 1876 at the "Prozatimní divadlo" ("Provisional Theatre") in Prague.
+The premiere took place on 17 April 1876 at the Provisional Theatre in Prague.

 Origin of the work

-After composing operas "Král a Uhlíř" ("King and Charcoal Burner") and "Tvrdé Palice" ("The Stubborn Lovers"), Dvořák turned to classical opera, and directly to the genre of grand opera.
-In the time between the composition of "Slovanské rapsodie" ("Slavonic Rhapsodies") and "Slovanské tance" ("Slavonic Dances"), he logically turned to Slavonic themes.
+After composing operas King and Charcoal Burner and The Stubborn Lovers, Dvořák turned to classical opera, and directly to the genre of grand opera.
+In the time between the composition of Slavonic Rhapsodies and Slavonic Dances, he logically turned to Slavic themes.

 The librettists Václav Beneš Šumavský and František Zákrejs wrote their libretto based on a short tale by Ing.
 Julian Surzycki.
 Musicologist Alan Houtchens mistakenly judged the source to be German, but the skeleton of the story comes from a popular Polish legend about Princess Wanda, who refused to marry the German Prince Rüdiger, and when the Prince attacked the Poles, Vanda defeated him in battle, whereupon she committed suicide by jumping into the Vistula as a sacrifice for victory.
 A necessary amorous element in the libretto of the opera is the character of the Polish knight Slawomir, supplied by the authors, who bids for Vanda's hand and share in the government, although he is not of noble origin.

-Beneš and Zákrejs's libretto follows the elements of Meyerbeer's grand opera: five acts, alternating choral scenes, ensembles and arias, and the use of various traditional scenes and settings (religious ceremonies, a fight scene, a witch scene, a coronation, hymns and dirges) to give the composer the opportunity to use different musical devices.
+Beneš's and Zákrejs' libretto follows the elements of Meyerbeer's grand opera: five acts, alternating choral scenes, ensembles and arias, and the use of various traditional scenes and settings (religious ceremonies, a fight scene, a witch scene, a coronation, hymns and dirges) to give the composer the opportunity to use different musical devices.
 However, there is a lack of dramatic structure, most of the opera consists of static scenes, the characters are poorly portrayed and lack psychological development, and some scenes - for example, the spectacular scene with the witch Homena - seem to have no relevance to the plot.
 According to Anna Hostomská, when reading the text, one regrets the composer for having to resort to this strange creation for lack of a more suitable libretto.